-MiNiFi C++ is configured through two files: minifi.properties is used for general configuration and config.yml is used for configuring your flow.
+MiNiFi C++ relies on two configuration files: minifi.properties for general settings and config.yml for flow configuration.

-Note: MiNiFi C++ does not auto-generate or overwrite settings in conf/minifi.properties, and it does not support the NiFi Properties Overrides syntax in config.yml.
+Note: MiNiFi C++ does not automatically generate or overwrite settings in conf/minifi.properties, and it does not support the NiFi Properties Overrides syntax in config.yml.